St. John's, Newfoundland and Labrador: Fires

 There were two citywide fires in 1817 "known jointly as 'The Great Fire of 1817'.
 Then in 1819 fire "destroyed 120 houses".

 There was a further major fire in 1846, which started at the shop of a cabinetmaker named Hamlin, located on George Street off Queen Street, when a glue pot boiled over.
 The fire spread along Water and Duckworth Streets destroying all of the buildings in its path aided by the large quantities of seal oil that were stored in the merchants' premises.
 The fire was also aided by an attempt to blow up a house on Water Street which scattered burning embers across the city.

-The final major conflagration of the nineteenth century began on the afternoon of July 8, 1892 atop Carter's Hill on Freshwater Road.
+The final major conflagration of the nineteenth century began on the afternoon of 8 July 1892 atop Carter's Hill on Freshwater Road.
 Initially, the fire did not cause any widespread panic; however, a series of catastrophic coincidences caused the fire to spread and devour virtually all of the east end of the city, including much of its major commercial area, before being extinguished.

 Geography

 St. John's is along the coast of the Atlantic Ocean, on the northeast of the Avalon Peninsula in southeast Newfoundland.
 The city is North America's most easterly city, excluding Greenland; it is 475 km closer to London, England than it is to Edmonton, Alberta.
-It is also closer to all of Ireland than to Miami, also on the east coast of North America.
+It is also closer to all of Ireland than to Miami, Florida, United States, also on the east coast of North America.
 The city is the largest in the province and the second largest in the Atlantic Provinces after Halifax, Nova Scotia.
 Its downtown area lies to the west and north of St. John's Harbour, and the rest of the city expands from the downtown to the north, south, east and west.
 The city covers a total of 446.04 km2 (larger than Montreal), but the majority of its area remains covered by undeveloped woods.

 Coniferous trees such as black spruce, white spruce, and balsam fir dominate the native vegetation.
 The largest deciduous tree is white birch; species of lesser stature include alder, cherry and mountain ash.
 Of introduced tree species, sycamore maple is most abundant and Norway maple is common.
 Blue spruce, common horsechestnut, European beech and littleleaf linden are among the other non-native species grown.